New York City hotels to give panic buttons to maids

-NEW YORK Feb 8 Hotels in New York City have agreed to give housekeepers personal panic buttons in the wake of a hotel maid's charge she was sexually assaulted by former IMF chief Dominique Strauss-Kahn.
+NEW YORK Hotels in New York City agreed to give housekeepers personal panic buttons in the wake of a hotel maid's charge she was sexually assaulted by former IMF chief Dominique Strauss-Kahn.

 The panic buttons were among several items included in a contract proposal presented on Tuesday to the city's hotel union that was expected to win approval early next week.

+The contract offer also includes a 29 percent salary increase and health insurance for workers.

-Strauss-Kahn was arrested in May for allegedly sexually assaulting a hotel maid cleaning his suite at the luxury Sofitel.
-Strauss-Kahn resigned as director of the International Monetary Fund and authorities eventually dropped the charges against him, citing doubts about his accuser's credibility.
+Strauss-Kahn was arrested last year for allegedly sexually assaulting a hotel maid cleaning his suite at the luxury Sofitel

-After Strauss-Kahn's arrest, the Sofitel and the Pierre, another high-end hotel in midtown Manhattan, both decided to give panic buttons, which can be used to summon help when they feel endangered, to maids.
+After Strauss-Kahn's May 2011 arrest, the Sofitel and the Pierre, another high-end hotel in midtown Manhattan, both decided to give panic buttons to maids.
 Now housekeepers at all of the biggest hotels in the city will be equipped with the devices.

 Employers would be required to give panic buttons to any hotel worker entering an occupied guest room, according to the contract proposal.